elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 ## import

-We use `import` whenever we want to easily access functions or macros from other modules without using the fully-qualified name.
-For instance, if we want to use the `duplicate/2` function from the `List` module several times, we can import it:
+We use `import` whenever we want to access functions or macros from other modules without using the fully-qualified name.
+Note we can only import public functions, as private functions are never accessible externally.

+For example, if we want to use the `duplicate/2` function from the `List` module several times, we can import it:

 ```iex
 iex> import List, only: [duplicate: 2]